Çağatay Kerem Dönmez

 Born in an industrial, mid-sized city called Karadeniz Ereğli on the coast of Black Sea.
 Spent my life there until university.

 My undergrad degree is actually in electrical and electronics engineering.
-I studied in Bilkent University (again in Ankara), was graduated in 2015.
+I studied at Bilkent University (again in Ankara) and graduated in 2015.

 I'm a casual